The hearings on appeals over delimitation of different parliamentary seats began Saturday at Nirbachan Bhaban in the capital's Agargaon.

 But the area demarcation was changed conspiratorially before the 10th parliament election, he said.

 "We welcome the Election Commission's draft delimitation of the constituency.
+We want implementation of the draft delimitation as it is," Sarker said.

 As many as 12 appeals were made in favour of draft delimitation of Kurigram-4 constituency while 28 were against the draft.